hchenqide/ThesisNotes/note-04.20 debug cadical tests.md

   so it's connected with the flags related with the option `--sat-solver=cadical` but `renotify_fixed` is not called this time?

+- replace both with MinisatSatSolver and CadicalSolver with MinisatUPSolver now no matter with `--sat-solver=cadical` or not, there will be the same error as above run `make check`, there are a lot of errors

 ### todo (04.24)

 - understanding the options related with `--sat-solver=cadical`
 - add option `--sat-solver=minisatup`
 - run full `make check`
+- run `make check` with cadical as minisat

+- implement set resource limit
+- implement lazily adding unit clause (test/regress/cli/regress1/strings/issue6101.smt2)

 ### extra (04.21)